elyse502/printf/README.md

 * %d: Prints integers.
 * %i: Prints integers.
 * %b: Prints the binary representation of an unsigned decimal.
-* %u: Prints unsigned integers
+* %u: Prints unsigned integers.
 * %x: Prints the hexadecial representation of an unsigned decimal in lowercase letters.
 * %X:Prints the hexadecial representation of an unsigned decimal in uppercase letters.
 * %r: Prints a reversed string.